demergent-labs/azle/README.md

-DO NOT USE YET.
-INTERNAL DEVELOPMENT AND TESTING ONGOING.
-RELEASE IMMINENT.

 # Azle

 TypeScript/JavaScript CDK for the Internet Computer.

 ## Contributing

 Not currently taking contributions.
 Please allow time for initial code architecture and governance/legal/token work to be put in place.
-Expect the ability to contribute to slowly pick up in the next month or so.

 ## Installation